moaxcp/graph-dsl/README.md

 # graph-dsl

 A groovy dsl for creating and traversing graphs.
-Graphs can be extended with types and plugins which allows developers to create graphs with the desired behavior and values for their algorithm.
+Graphs can be extended with types and plugins which allows developers to create the desired behavior and values for their algorithm.

 [![GitHub top language](https://img.shields.io/github/languages/top/moaxcp/graph-dsl.svg)]()
 [![GitHub last commit](https://img.shields.io/github/last-commit/moaxcp/graph-dsl.svg)]()